 Daedalus HD wallets

-This section describes the way the HD wallets feature is used.
+This section describes how HD wallets are used.
 It is split into two parts:

-Extension of wallet backend API to support HD wallet structure locally (as it is done in Bitcoin).
+Extension of wallet backend API to support HD wallet structure locally (as implemented in Bitcoin).

-Extension to blockchain handling to utilize new address attribute to keep HD structure on several client instances in sync.
+Extension to blockchain handling to utilize new address attribute to keep HD structure of multiple wallet clients in sync.

-The old wallet storage stored a list of addresses.
+The old wallet stored a simple list of addresses.
 Each address was associated with a name and was derived from separate secret key (backed up by mnemonics and encrypted with the spending password).

 Wallet storage is extended to store a list of wallets.
 Each wallet corresponds to a single root secret key (backed up by mnemonics and encrypted with spending password).